ResiSense/ResiSense.github.io/DEV-WIKI.md

 > 2. Search for the extension ID and click install

 ## Clone the repository
-> 1. In file explorer, create a new folder for the repository
+> 1. In file explorer, create a new folder for the repository and navigate into it
-> 2. Right-click the folder and select `Open with Code` to open the folder in VSCode
+> 3. Right-click and select `Open with Code` to open the folder in VSCode
 > 3. Open the terminal with `Ctrl` + `` ` `` (backtick)
 > 3. Run `git clone https://github.com/ResiSense/ResiSense.github.io.git` to clone the repository
 > 4. Close VSCode